KBangera/Software-Engineering-Final-Project/README.md

 <string name="back4app_client_key">4yQ26Qtl8zkzoUBKs7hCsh01l5c4zqlR6QZVnRF6</string>

--After testing all the app functionalities
+- After testing all the app functionalities

 - login to the back4app with the url https://www.back4app.com/ and